LukaKrsmanovic/md-file-write/README.md

 ## Postgres and pgAdmin 4 setup

-1. Install postgresql-14 on your machine
+1. Install postgresql on your machine

 2. Install **pgAdmin 4** for database setup and then:
     - open the app and create server `immobilium-server`